vuejs/eslint-plugin-vue/docs/rules/valid-template-root.md

-# Enforce valid template root (valid-root-element)
+# enforce valid template root (valid-template-root)

+- :white_check_mark: The `"extends": "plugin:vue/recommended"` property in a configuration file enables this rule.

 This rule checks whether every template root is valid.